Written by Karan French

 "My cat has terminal cancer and finding a food he would eat was a challenge.
 Our vet recommended this diet and it was unavailable at their office and with Hills to Home.
 This food has been a blessing.
 Not only does he like this food, he has already gained back some of the weight he lost. "

-• Nulo Freestyle Freeze-Dried Raw Cat Food
+• Nulo Freestyle Freeze-Dried Raw Turkey & Duck (Dry)

 star